wiruwiru/SpectatorList-CS2/README.md

 # SpectatorList CS2
 Shows real-time spectators both in chat messages and on-screen display with customizable permissions and exclusion flags.

-> [!IMPORTANT]
-> Following the update on 07/28/2025, this plugin has stopped working due to the removal of features by Valve.
-In the future, when possible, I will update the plugin so that it works again.

 ![Counter-strike 2 Screenshot 2025 07 06 - 19 34 39 42](https://github.com/user-attachments/assets/d8a908ea-7baa-4609-bdee-29545edd693e)

 ---